Eisriesenwelt

 Getting There

-Werfen is 45 kilometres south of Salzburg by train (about 40 minutes on the Salzburg-Villach line; trains run hourly).
-The cave system is above Werfen at 1,641 metres; from the train station in Werfen, a bus shuttle runs to the cable car base station (3 kilometres), and the cable car ascends to near the cave entrance.
-From the cable car upper station, a 20-minute walk along a marked path through alpine forest reaches the ticket office.
+Werfen is 45 kilometres south of Salzburg on the Salzburg-Villach rail line: about 40 minutes by train, running hourly.
+From Werfen station, a bus shuttle runs to the cable car base (3 kilometres), the cable car ascends toward the cave entrance, and a 20-minute walk through alpine forest connects the cable car upper station to the ticket office.
 The full journey from Salzburg station to the cave entrance takes about 1.5 hours.
+Driving is possible; the road from Werfen reaches a large car park below the cable car station.

 The Tour